amininger/pysoarlib/README.md

 * enable_log = [bool]
 If true, will write any soar output/printing to file agent-log.log

+#### Config File
+Instead of passing as arguments, you can pass in a filename as config_filename Each line in the file should be 'setting = value' Also, setting names use hyphens instead of underscores Example File:
+	agent-name = Rosie
+	agent-source = agent.soar
+	spawn-debugger = false

 #### SoarAgent Methods

+`add_connector(AgentConnector)`
+Adds the given connector and will invoke callbacks on it (such as on_input_phase)

 `connect()`
 Will register callbacks (call before running)